LR-FHSS: Overview and Performance Analysis: Key Performance Aspects

-Fig.~\ref{fig:iPOINTS} shows the crossover points between LoRa and LoRa--E goodput as a function of the number of generated packets per hour for the different LoRa DR configurations and MAC payload sizes (i.e., 10~B and 50~B).
-If we compare LoRa--E with devices transmitting 10~B of payload size against the lowest LoRa data rate configuration (DR0), the LoRa--E network requires a network load greater than 2,800 and 985~packets/hour for DR8 and DR9, respectively, to provide a higher goodput than the LoRa DR0 network.
-At the other end, LoRa--E requires around 68,000~packets/hour for DR8 and 23,000~packets/hour for DR9 to provide higher goodput compared to the LoRa DR5 configuration.
-This is an exponential growth with a growth rate of almost 2, similar to the increase in the available data rate when the LoRa DR is increased from DR0 to DR5.
+Fig.~\ref{fig:iPOINTS} shows the crossover points between LoRa and LR-FHSS goodput as a function of the number of generated packets per hour for the different LoRa DR configurations and MAC payload sizes (10 and 50~B).
+If we compare LR-FHSS with devices transmitting 10~B of payload size against the lowest LoRa data rate configuration (DR0), the LR-FHSS network requires a network load greater than 2,800 and 985~packets/hour for DR8 and DR9, respectively, to provide a higher goodput than the LoRa DR0 network.
+At the other end, LR-FHSS requires around 68,000~packets/hour for DR8 and 23,000~packets/hour for DR9 to provide higher goodput compared to the LoRa DR5 configuration.
+This is an exponential growth with a growth rate of almost~2, similar to the increase in the available data rate when the LoRa DR is increased from DR0 to DR5.
 The same growth rate is found when devices transmit 50~B of payload size.
-However, the crossover points occur for lower values of generated packets per hour, meaning that LoRa--E is more efficient in terms of goodput when the ratio between payload and overhead increases.
-Interestingly, the required number of packets/hour needed for LoRa--E to be greater than LoRa is divided by 2 if devices increase the payload size from 10 to 50-B. For example, regarding LoRa--E DR8 and LoRa DR0, the crossover point for 10~B is at 2,800~packets/hour while for 50~B is at 1,400~packets/hour.
+However, the crossover points occur for lower values of generated packets per hour, meaning that LR-FHSS is more efficient in terms of goodput when the ratio between payload and overhead increases.
+Interestingly, the required number of packets/hour needed for LR-FHSS to be greater than LoRa is divided by 2 if devices increase the payload size from 10 to 50-B. For example, regarding LR-FHSS DR8 and LoRa DR0, the crossover point for 10~B is at 2,800~packets/hour while for 50~B is at 1,400~packets/hour.

-Finally, notice that the results presented are for a single LoRa and LoRa--E channel and, hence, the overall network capacity has to be multiplied by the number of available channels and DR configurations in the band of interest.
+Finally, notice that the results presented are for a single LoRa and LR-FHSS channel and, hence, the overall network capacity has to be multiplied by the number of available channels and DR configurations in the band of interest.
 For example, transmitting a 10-B payload in the EU 868-870~MHz band, a legacy LoRa DR0 network could ideally support a total load of 96,000~packets/hour at its peak efficiency, when considering the use of 8~independent 125~kHz channels and 6 DRs simultaneously.
-In contrast, the total capacity of a EU LoRa--E network would be around 3.5M~packets/hour when using DR8, and 1.48M~packets/hour when using DR9.
-This assumes 7 and 4 channels with 8~frequency grids each, as summarized in Table~\ref{tab:loraparams}, which represents a 36$\times$ and 15$\times$ capacity increase for LoRa--E when compared to LoRa.
+In contrast, the total capacity of a EU LR-FHSS network would be around 3.5M~packets/hour when using DR8, and 1.48M~packets/hour when using DR9.
+This assumes 7 and 4 channels with 8~frequency grids each, as summarized in Table~\ref{tab:loraparams}, which represents a 36$\times$ and 15$\times$ capacity increase for LR-FHSS when compared to LoRa.